Huatsing-Lau/FRCNN-for-Aircraft-Detection/README.md

 ## Out of box model to predict

-I have trained a model to predict kitti.
+I have trained a model to predict xingtubei.
 I will update a dropbox link here later.
 Let's see the result of predict:

 ![Image text](https://github.com/Huatsing-Lau/FRCNN-for-Aircraft-Detection/blob/master/results_images/P0042__0.5__384___384.png)
 ## Train New Dataset